etho201/containers/mysql/README.md

 # MySQL Database

 This docker-compose file launches a new MySQL database instance.
 The database will be accessible on port `3306`.
-Before running, be sure to change the passwords assigned to the database.
+Before running, be sure to change the username and passwords (see [docker-compose.yml](docker-compose.yml) assigned to the database.

 ## Getting Started:
 Clone this repo, then create a [.env file](.env) and place it in the same directory as the docker-compose.yml).
 Paste the following content into the .env file and input/change variables according to your preferences.